vsariola/stroboscope/README.md

     the diatonic scale back to semitones.
-  - The "transpose" in crackle tracker is added before this mapping, so it effectively is not just transposing a melody, but changing the mode the melody is played in (some kind of... modal mdulation I guess?).
+  - The "transpose" in crackle tracker is added before this mapping, so it effectively is not just transposing a melody, but changing the mode the melody is played in (some kind of... modal modulation I guess?).
 This allows same melody sound e.g. major or minor, depending of the current mode.
     Effectively, it's controlling how hands are moved left or right on the white keys of the piano.
-The melody contains mostly notes 1, 3 and 5 of the scale (and some passing notes), to better highlight the underlying major/minor chord.
+The melody contains mostly notes 1, 3 and 5 of the scale (and some passing notes), to better highlight the major/minor quality of the mode.
   - Additionally, instead of just moving hands, when changing the mode, we do necessary inversions to the melody, to keep the keys used roughly in the same octave as before the modulation.